ey4l-course/budget-tracker/readme.md

 ### Authentication Microservice
 - **Purpose:** Internal service for handling all authentication.
 - **Endpoints:** Internal APIs for validating tokens and sessions.

-### Logging and Monitoring Microservice
-- **Purpose:** Collects logs from all services and forwards them to a central logging system.
-- **Endpoints:** Internal only, for log aggregation.

-## Next Steps
-- Begin with basic implementation of each service.
-- Decide on infrastructure (Docker, bare metal, database placement) as the project evolves.
-- Integrate each service and test routing through the API Gateway.

 ---